-To ensure the effectiveness or impact of its programs and services, DAWN shall regularly monitor their implementation and evaluate results against targets at the close of the projects.
+To ensure the effectiveness or impact of our programs and services, DAWN regularly monitors their implementation and evaluates results against targets at the close of the projects.

 DAWN lobbies for the amendment and proper implementation of laws, executive orders and government policies meant to protect the rights and ensure the welfare of migrant workers and their families.

-DAWN lobbied for the amendments to RA 8042 or the "Migrant Workers and Overseas Filipinos Act of 1995," which is now referred to as RA 10022 passed in 2010.
+DAWN lobbied for amendments made to RA 8042 or the "Migrant Workers and Overseas Filipinos Act of 1995," now referred to as RA 10022 passed in 2010.

-DAWN campaigned for the country's ratification of ILO Convention 189 or the "Domestic Workers Convention of 2011."
-The country ratified it in 2012 and passed RA 10361 or the "Domestic Workers Act" in 2013.
+DAWN campaigned for the country's ratification of ILO Convention 189 or the "Domestic Workers Convention of 2011," which was ratified by the country in 2012 and passed as the RA 10361 or the "Domestic Workers Act" in 2013.

-DAWN actively seeks opportunities to reach the public with information and issues on migrant through print, radio, television, internet and the social media.
+DAWN actively seeks opportunities to reach the public with information and issues on migrants through print, radio, television, internet, website and social media.

-DAWN maintains its website and social media accounts and continuously update it on the activities of the organization, issues that affect women migrants and their families, including trafficking.
+DAWN maintains its website and social media accounts, continuously updating their information on the news and activities of the organization, to a broad online audience, about issues that affect women migrants and their families, including trafficking.